 Practical tips for Kuala Lumpur

-Getting into the city from the airport is best done with the KLIA ekspres.
-This is a non-stop high-speed train that connects the international airport with the center of Kuala Lumpur.
+Getting into the city from the airport is best done with the KLIA ekspres (a non-stop high-speed train).
 A one-way ticket costs 55 RM.
-In the city itself, there is a lot within walking distance, and otherwise, there is always an MTR or LTR station nearby.
-To use the metro system, you need to buy a plastic token at the station’s vending machines.
-Tap the coin to get in, and throw it in the gate to get out.
-The fare depends on the journey.
+The cheaper option though is Grab taxi.
+In the city, there is a lot within walking distance, and otherwise, there is always an MTR or LTR station nearby, or order a Grab.

 And that is my list of Kuala Lumpur things to do.
 Have you ever been to this city?